Hashim Thaçi: Organized crime allegations

 In 2001, the Democratic Party of Kosovo suffered electoral defeat in the first free elections in the province in 2001.
 The BBC said at the time, "The tumbling reputation of the former KLA was to have a disastrous effect on the PDK because of the perceived overlap between its political leadership and post-KLA organised crime."

-A 2008 analysis of organised crime in Kosovo prepared by the German intelligence service BND and a confidential report contracted by the German military, the Bundeswehr, accuse Thaçi, Ramush Haradinaj, and Xhavit Haliti, the majority leader of the Kosovo parliament, of far-reaching involvement in organised crime.
-The BND writes: "The key players (including Haliti, Haradinaj, and Thaçi) are intimately involved in inter-linkages between politics, business, and organised crime structures in Kosovo."
-The report accuses Thaçi of leading a "criminal network operating throughout Kosovo" by the end of the 1990s.
-The BND report accuses Thaçi of contacts with the Czech and Albanian mafias.
-It says that he, together with Haliti, ordered killings by a professional hit man, 'Afrimi', who is responsible for at least 11 contract murders.
+A 2008 analysis of organised crime in Kosovo prepared by the German intelligence service BND and a confidential report contracted by the German military accused Thaçi, Ramush Haradinaj, and Xhavit Haliti, the majority leader of the Kosovo parliament, of far-reaching involvement in organised crime.
+The BND wrote: "The key players (including Haliti, Haradinaj, and Thaçi) are intimately involved in inter-linkages between politics, business, and organised crime structures in Kosovo."
+The report accused Thaçi of leading a "criminal network operating throughout Kosovo" by the end of the 1990s.
+The BND report accused Thaçi of having contacts with the Czech and Albanian mafias.
+It said that he, together with Haliti, ordered killings by a professional hit man, 'Afrimi', responsible for at least 11 contract murders.

-According to the 8 March 2016 issue of the French newspaper Le Figaro, Thaçi is likely to be charged by the ICTY for a wide range of atrocities, including organs trafficking.
-The paper also claims that former UNMIK administrator for Kosovo, Bernard Kouchner, might be summoned to testify.
-Kouchner himself has been regularly accused of "turning a blind eye" on the atrocities committed by the KLA members.

-Hashim Thaci had encountered other accusations such as the involvement in the lucrative heroin trade in the 1990s when officers of the Kosovo Liberation Army and their backers were moving staggering amounts of narcotics through an underworld network into Central Europe.
+Thaçi has faced other accusations, such as the involvement in the lucrative heroin trade in the 1990s when officers of the Kosovo Liberation Army and their backers were moving staggering quantities of narcotics through an underworld network into Central Europe.
 Police had long suspected that illegal narcotics were fueling the revolt in Kosovo.

-Council of Europe accusations

-A report to the Council of Europe, written by Dick Marty, issued on 15 December 2010 states that Hacim Thaçi was the leader of the "Drenica Group" in charge of trafficking organs taken from Serbian prisoners.
+A report to the Council of Europe, written by Dick Marty, issued on 15 December 2010 states that Hashim Thaçi was the leader of the "Drenica Group" in charge of trafficking organs taken from Serbian prisoners.
 As reported by several international, Serbian, Kosovan and Albanian news agencies, in an interview for Albanian television on 24 December 2010, Thaçi said he would publish information about Marty and Marty's collaborators' names.

-BBC news reported having seen a draft of the Council of Europe document, and asserts that it names "Hashim Thaci, Kosovo's current Prime Minister and wartime political leader of the KLA, 27 times in as many pages".
-They said the report charges the former KLA commanders of operating in organized crime, including organ and drug trafficking.
-In 2011, Marty clarified that his report implicates Thaçi's close associates but not Thaçi himself.
+BBC News reported having seen a draft of the Council of Europe document, and asserted that it named Thaçi "27 times in as many pages".
+They said the report charged the former KLA commanders with involvement in organized crime, including organ and drug trafficking.
+In 2011, Marty clarified that his report implicated Thaçi's close associates but not Thaçi himself.